 - To make things speedier during check-in at the immigration desk, highlight your name, pre-check #, and date of travel.

-Here is a step-by-step guide to help you complete the online immigration form.
+Here is a Pre-check User Guide to help you complete the online immigration form.

 COVID-19 Testing Requirements to Enter Honduras

 Travelers must provide negative COVID-19 test results prior to traveling to Honduras.
 Travelers must hand-carry the negative test results for a PCR or rapid test taken less than 72 hours before entry into Honduras.
 Passengers must show the test results at check-in.

 Accepted Tests for COVID-19:

 - Polymerase Chain Reaction (PCR) test in real-time.

-- Rapid test with a minimum Specificity of 85%, Sensitivity of 98%
+- Rapid test with a minimum Specificity of 85%, Sensitivity of 98%, or Antigen Test.